jimjonesbr/rdf_fdw/README.md

 `max_records`: maximum number of records that should be retrieved from the `FOREIGN TABLE`.
 Default `0`, which means no limit.

 `orderby_column`: ordering column used for the pagination - just like in SQL `ORDER BY`.
 Default `''`, which means that the function will chose a column to use in the `ORDER BY` clause on its own.
 That is, the procedure will try to set the first column with the option `nodetype` set to `iri`.
 If the table has no `iri` typed `nodetype`, the first column will be chosen as ordering column.
-If you do not wish to have an `ORDER BY` clause at al, set this parameter to `NULL`.
+If you do not wish to have an `ORDER BY` clause at all, set this parameter to `NULL`.

 `sort_order`: `ASC` or `DESC` to sort the data returned in ascending or descending order, respectivelly.
 Default `ASC`.